 18 September 2018

-I’m no specialist of Flamenco and thus not qualified to give an informed opinion on the flamenco “authenticity” (an important criterion in the eyes – or to the ears – of the real aficionados) and value of the recital.
-The only thing I can say is that I found it very enjoyable, everything the non-connoisseur expects from a Flamenco recital.
+I’m no specialist of flamenco and thus not qualified to give an informed opinion on the flamenco “authenticity” and value of the recital.
+True connoisseurs are very picky about those attributions and, for instance, staunchly deny to Manitas de Plata the honor of being an authentic “flamenco” guitarist.
+So be it, and I accept that.
+The only thing I can say is that, authentic or not, I found it very enjoyable, everything the non-connoisseur expects from a flamenco (or simply “Spanish Guitar”) recital.
 While unmistakably “Spanish”, the compositions seem to me to eschew the usual formulas and display much imagination – they are more nostalgic and evocative than “Ole Ole”.
 And, as always when it happens, I love the bird-chirping that you can faintly hear in the distance on some tracks (track 7 for instance).
 Only three tracks are sung, 1, 6 and 15.
-I enjoyed these tracks: “Isabel” has the somewhat un-refined and slightly old-sounding voice you expect of a Flamenco singer – but not quite as raucous as some either.
+I enjoyed these tracks: “Isabel” has the somewhat un-refined and slightly old-sounding voice you expect of a flamenco singer – but not quite as raucous as some either.
 TT 73 minutes.

 I haven’t found any info online about Antonio Cano’s biography.
 There was a noted Spanish guitar player and composer called Antonio Cano, but that was in the 19th century (see his Spanish Wikipedia entry).
 There was also a Spanish dancer of the same name who collaborated with choreographer Maurice Béjart from the late 1940s to late 1960s – but no indication that he was also a proficient flamenco guitarist.
 There was a famous flamenco guitarist who went by the nickname of El Malagueño – but that was someone else: Manolo El Malagueño (Manuel Pendón Rodríguez was his real name – link to Spanish Wikipedia again).
 But, other than listings of his recordings with Harmonia Mundi, nothing on Antonio Cano the flamenco guitar player of the 1970s.
 The only thing I know about him is what I can decipher from the bad cover photo posted online (and reproduced here above) of the original LP: that he was born in Málagua (that I had figured out), that he learned to play the guitar in family, that he played in France’s Saintes Maries de la Mer, in the Camargues region (as did Manitas de Plata), and that’s about it.
 Who was this guy, when was he born, what happened to him thereafter?
 I guess he didn’t leave his mark on the world of flamenco, but there’s a riddle there.